AdrielHamptonGroup/auto-donor-research/README.md

 2. Find any unitemized contributions made through 3rd party payment systems and create new receipts for them
 3. Upload receipts to the `contribution_receipts` table of the campaign database
-4. Link them to the donor records through the `donor_receip_link` table so that they will be included in the `donor_sumarry` view.
+4. Link them to the donor records through the `donor_receipt_link` table so that they will be included in the `donor_sumarry` view.

 #### Usage